latest tech scookietech

 Your smart home probably doesn’t work the way you thought it would.

 I say this because I’ve been there.
-You buy a smart lock from one brand, a thermostat from another, and suddenly you’re juggling three different apps just to leave the house.
+You buy a smart lock from one brand, a thermostat from another, and suddenly you’re stuck juggling three different apps just to lock up and leave.
+It’s absurd.

 It’s annoying.